SERVICES

 Concussions can occur at any age, from a variety of causes, including:

-• Playground accidents (e.g. falling from a slide or swing)
+Playground and recreational accidents (e.g. falling from a slide or swing)

-• Falls (which are the leading cause of concussions)
+Falls at home or in the workplace (which are the leading cause of concussions)

 Recovery from a concussion can take several weeks to several months and sometimes years, depending on many factors, including severity of the injury and the age of the person affected.